MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-centos.md

 - You have access to an Azure Stack HCI cluster.
 This cluster is deployed, registered, and connected to Azure Arc.
 Go to the **Overview** page in the Azure Stack HCI cluster resource.
 On the **Server** tab in the right-pane, the **Azure Arc** should show as **Connected**.

 - You have [downloaded the latest supported ISO image](http://repo1.sea.innoscale.net/centos/7.9.2009/isos/x86_64/) on your Azure Stack HCI cluster.
-Use the *CentOS-7-x86_64-Everything-2207-02.iso* file for download.
-You'll prepare this image to create a VM image.
+Here, we downloaded the *CentOS-7-x86_64-Everything-2207-02.iso* file.
+You'll use this image to create a VM image.

 ## Workflow